acq688/auto-assign-action/README.md

   - reviewerB
   - reviewerC

+teamReviewers:
+  - YourOrg/teamA
+  - YourOrg/teamB
+  - YourOrg/teamC

 # A number of reviewers added to the pull request
 # Set 0 to add all the reviewers (default: 0)
 numberOfReviewers: 0

+# A number of team reviewers added to the pull request
+# Set 0 to add all the team reviewers (default: 0)
+numberOfTeamReviewers: 0

 # A list of assignees, overrides reviewers if set
 # assignees: